sameenapk10/student_management_system/student_management_system/README.md

 7. Create staff with designation 'teacher'
 8. Create student
-9. Add mark corresponding to each student ( by clicking three dot icon in students page) 10.Students Mark page also available for CRUD operations in students_marks
+9. Add mark corresponding to each student ( by clicking three dot icon in students page)
+10. Students Mark page also available for CRUD operations in students_marks